 Ranking of the NCP indicators: In this step, the decision maker ranks the selected NCP indicators based on their importance.
 This prioritization reflects the specific context and goals of the management area being evaluated.
-The ranking is essential for the multicriteria analysis, as it calculates a weight for each NCP indicator, which is then used to generate a global weighted average in the final results.
+The ranking is essential

 After completing this step, the user proceeds to define their management objectives for each selected and ranked NCP indicator.